Comparing Ancient Empires

 - What type of women had higher status in these empires?
 What system governed this hierarchy?

-- You’ve read some definitions and characteristics of an empire.
-What aspects of the Mauryan and Gupta Empires seem characteristic of all empires?
+Respond to these questions: What aspects of the Mauryan and Gupta Empires seems to be a characteristic of all empires?
 What seems unique?

 -